 2. Only board committees report directly to the board of directors; CSO committees report to the CSO.

-A board committee, sometimes referred to as a board statutory committee, may be:
+A board committee, sometimes referred to as a board statutory committee, might be:

 - required by the provincial or federal legislation governing the organization;